MichaelDemidov/LazarusKeyboardLayout/README.md

 Dependencies
 ------------
-Nothing special, just the default LCL package.
+It doesn't require anything special to compile the code other than the standard LCL package.
 Tested on Lazarus 2.2.4 and 2.2.6, should work on earlier (more or less modern) and later versions.

+On Linux, it requires the X11 subsystem to run.

 Demo
 ----